 Additionally, 94% of the time, negative first impressions of an online store are related to poor design, with people claiming that the following factors influence their negative reactions:

 - Too much text

 - Font too small

 You need to avoid all of these potential mistakes at all costs when designing your Shopify store.

 We’ve gone over the mistakes that you can make, so let’s take a look at some of the benefits of great Shopify website design:

 Improves conversion rates

 Conversion is a pretty broad term that’s frequently used in Ecommerce.
 It refers to the action you want the website visitors to take, ranging from subscribing to the email list to buying something.
-In other words, the conversion is the ultimate goal!
+In other words, conversion is the ultimate goal!

 When it comes to your Shopify store, the customer buying something is the ultimate conversion – that’s the whole reason you designed your Shopify store.
 The only trick is getting them to do it, which is sometimes easier said than done.